 Children whose families and homes do not provide consistent safety, comfort, and protection may develop ways of coping that allow them to survive and function day to day.

+Complex trauma describes both children’s exposure to multiple traumatic events—often of an invasive, interpersonal nature—and the wide-ranging, long-term effects of this exposure.
 These events are severe and pervasive, such as abuse or profound neglect.
-They usually begin early in life and can disrupt many aspects of the child’s development and the very formation of a self.
-Since they often occur in the context of the child’s relationship with a caregiver, they interfere with the child’s ability to form a secure attachment bond.
+They usually occur early in life and can disrupt many aspects of the child’s development and the formation of a sense of self.
+Since these events often occur with a caregiver, they interfere with the child’s ability to form a secure attachment.
 Many aspects of a child’s healthy physical and mental development rely on this primary source of safety and stability.

 It is important that mental health providers, family members, and other caregivers become aware of specific questions to ask when seeking the most effective services for these children.